Appendix A: Deeming Income and Resources of Ineligible Persons

 X

-The presence of a disabled or elderly ineligible household member does not entitle the household to the increased resource test, the net-only income limit, or the unlimited shelter deduction applied to households with an elderly or disabled member.
+NOTE: The presence of an elderly or disabled ineligible household member does not entitle the household to the increased resource test, the net-only income limit, or the unlimited shelter deduction applied to households with an elderly or disabled eligible member.